galaxyproject/training-material/topics/contributing/tutorials/create-new-tutorial/tutorial.md

 The material is stored in a [GitHub repository]({{ site.github_repository }}), a code hosting platform for version control and collaboration.
 So to develop training material, we are following the [GitHub flow](https://guides.github.com/introduction/flow/), which is based on fork, branches, and pull requests.

-It can be done online via the GitHub interface or locally on your computer via command-line.
+This can be done online via the GitHub interface or locally on your computer via command-line.

 > ### {% icon comment %} Learning how to contribute
 > Want to learn how to contribute?
 Check our tutorials: